mainmatter/mainmatter.com/_posts/2021-07-08-effective-infrastructure-for-efficient-development-workflows.md

-The key technique for testing a multitude of subsystems together of course is end-to-end testing (sometimes also referred to as _"integration"_ or _"acceptance"_ testing).
+The key technique for testing a multitude of subsystems together of course is end-to-end testing (sometimes also referred to as _"integration"_ or _"acceptance"_ testing – the terminology is a bit unclear in practice, asking four different people would typically result in five different opinions on the exact meaning of each of these terms).
 For a proper end-to-end test, a pull request that changes the code of one subsystem is tested together with the respective deployed revisions of all other subsystems.
 That allows catching situations where changes to the one subsystem, while completely consistent and correct within that subsystem, cause problems when interfacing with other subsystems.
 Typical examples for such situations would be backward-incompatible API changes that would cause errors for any client of the API that hasn't been updated yet.

 Running such tests requires the ability to spin up a complete system including all of the subsystems on demand.
 Typically that is achieved by containerizing